ChaiAndZain/graphing-and-ploting-agent/README.md

     -   Locate the cell defining `user_prompt` to customize your request.
     -   Run the final cell to generate and display the graph.

-## Example

-The notebook works by taking a user prompts like:

-> "Make a line chart comparing the GDP of India and China from 2010 to 2025."

-> "Make chart of the trigectery of the rocket in projectile motion and trigectory in presence of friction."

-And generating the corresponding Python code to plot this.
 ## Project Structure

 -   `main.ipynb`: The core notebook containing the logic for the agent.